 I had a vision.
-“It would be sweet to create art of my faith that was formatted differently.”
-Everything starts with vision, but remains incomplete without obedience.
-I had some talent because my Dad was a artist, but hadn’t painted since I was a junior in high school.
-To this day I've never attended art school or taken a post education art course.
+“It would be sweet to create art of my faith that was formatted differently”.
+Everything starts with vision, but it remains incomplete without obedience.
+I had some talent because my Dad was an artist, but I hadn’t painted since I was a junior in high school.
+To this day, I've never attended art school or taken a post education art course.

 After we graduated from North Central University, my wife and I worked corporate jobs in Minnesota.
 We worked, and we worked hard.
-We moved to California as I continued to get promoted and soon was clearing a large income in my early twenties.
+As I continued to get promoted, my wife and I moved to California, and soon I was clearing a large income in my early twenties.

-It has been the forgiveness of others, ourselves, obedience, and complete brokenness that led us to the next chapter.
+It has been obedience, complete brokenness, and the forgiveness of others and ourselves that led us to the next chapter.

-We returned to Minnesota, slept on my brother-in-law’s floor while trying to find a place to live, and what God was doing in my life.
-We found a house, and I worked mudding drywall, which is an art in itself.
+We returned to Minnesota.
+We slept on my brother-in-law’s floor while trying to find a place to live.
+During this trying time, I was left wondering what God was doing in my life.
+Eventually we found a house, and I worked mudding drywall, which is an art in itself.
 Exhausted, one evening I locked myself in the basement and told God I wasn’t leaving until He told me what I was to BE with my life.
-I said I would die in the basement rather than leave not knowing.
+I said I would rather die in the basement than leave not knowing.
 Hours passed and finally He spoke through my tears.
 “I already told you.”

 I rushed out and bought art supplies.